 Sometimes it may take time because there may be problems in finding the alleged abductor and the child, or because the case must be heard by the court.
 It depends on the court procedure of the individual country how long it takes to conduct a case before the court.

 What should I do if Denmark does not cooperate under a convention with the country to which my child has been abducted?

 In that situation, you should contact the Ministry of Foreign Affairs.

 My child has been abducted abroad.
 Why can’t the police just collect my child from the other parent and return the child?

 The police are not able to collect your child from the other parent and take the child home to you.
 The courts in the country to which the child has been abducted have jurisdiction to decide whether a child should be returned or not.
 However, the police can help the central authorities or the courts by listing the alleged abductor and the child as missing persons.

-You can find more information under the subjects The child has been taken abroad, The Ministry of Children, Gender Equality, Integration and Social Affairs as the Central Authority and The Ministry of Foreign Affairs.
+You can find more information under the subjects The child has been taken abroad, The Ministry for Social Affairs and the Interior as the Central Authority and The Ministry of Foreign Affairs.